how to begin

 - Please arrive at least 5 minutes before class starts; 15 minutes before prime time classes

 Feel free to give us a call with questions (608) 661-0167

 we ❤ beginners

-We realize you may be nervous about starting a yoga practice, but we invite you to come as you are — no experience necessary – and you don’t have to be super fit, either.
+We realize you may be anxious about starting a yoga practice, but we invite you to come as you are, no experience is necessary.
+Come curious, and leave feeling stronger and more whole.
 The majority of our classes are all-levels, meaning they are appropriate for beginners and experienced yogis alike.
-Our inviting community of Instructors and practitioners wholeheartedly embraces this philosophy.
-There’s no need to pre-register.
-Just bring the essentials to class with you and sign up at the registration desk on your first visit to Inner Fire Yoga.
+Our inviting community of instructors and practitioners wholeheartedly embrace this philosophy.
+There’s no need to pre-register, just bring the essentials to class.
+You may sign up at the registration desk on your first visit to Inner Fire Yoga.